A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Challenges and Future Direction

-\paragraph{Long Document Understanding.} In real-world scenarios, VRDs frequently span multiple pages; however, most existing frameworks are tailored for single-page inputs (Table~\ref{tab:frameworks}).
+In practice, VRDs frequently span multiple pages; however, most existing frameworks are tailored for single-page inputs.
 Multi-page approaches typically rely on retrievers to identify relevant pages, which are then processed by MLLM-based VRDU systems.
-These methods often fall short in capturing semantic and logical dependencies across document entities, leading to an incomplete contextual understanding.
-Furthermore, managing long input sequences remains a core challenge for effective retrieval and compression of multimodal content.
-Existing multi-page benchmarks predominantly target extractive tasks with limited page-spanning complexity, while multi-hop and multimodal reasoning, critical for comprehensive understanding, remain underexplored.
+These methods often fall short of capturing semantic and logical dependencies among document entities, resulting in incomplete contextual understanding.
+Furthermore, handling long input sequences remains challenging, as existing multi-page benchmarks focus mainly on extractive tasks and rarely support complex multi-hop or multimodal reasoning.

-\paragraph{Scaling Law and Domain Adaptation. } Most frameworks utilize large-scale datasets for pretraining or instruction-tuning, acquiring general knowledge that boosts performance in zero-shot and fine-tuned settings.
-Nonetheless, a significant performance gap remains compared to fine-tuned BERT-style VRDU models on domain-specific tasks.
-While scaling laws suggest performance improves with larger models and data, gains diminish under domain shifts or distributional discrepancies.
-Despite strong generalizability, large models often falter in domain adaptation due to reliance on heterogeneous corpora that lack fine-grained semantics and layout cues.
-Their substantial computational and data demands further hinder adaptation in low-resource or specialized domains with limited annotated data.
-Incorporating diverse agents and synthetic datasets may offer a promising direction to enhance domain adaptation.